TritonDataCenter/rfd/rfd/0096/README.md

 it could complicate the analysis of core dumps generated from systems that predate this implementation.
 This should be able to be addressed via two ways.
 First, the field is added at the end of the existing struct so that the existing field offsets are unchanged.
-Second, as the lwpsinfo data is read from core files in a backwards compatible manner.
-Since the lwpsinfo structs are saved as ELF notes in core file (one note per thread), and the ELF note itself contains the size of the note, as long as that value is used (vs. the size of the struct on the host system) and it is read into a zero initialized memory, this should be sufficient (and likely a good idea regardless of this RFD).
+Second, ensure the lwpsinfo data is read from core files in a backwards compatible manner.
+Since the lwpsinfo structs are saved as ELF notes in core file (one note per thread), and the ELF note itself contains the size of the note, as long as that value is used (vs. the size of the struct on the host system) and it is read into a zero initialized memory, this should be sufficient (and likely a good idea regardless of this RFD) -- basically older versions that are read will then read these newer fields as zero, equivalent to not having the thread name set.

 An open question that remains is around the interaction of these features and `chroot(2)`.
 As /proc is typically unavailable within a `chroot(2)`